Moving to Spring Hill, TN (one year later)

 My self-described introverted wife was doing something with the kids every day of the week here in Spring Hill.
 Up north, find a stay-at-home mom was equivalent to finding a unicorn.
 Not here.

 We got plugged in with a local church and met other couples through a small group, which helped accelerate relationship building.
+One family friend of ours runs a local butcher shop.
+Another runs a fence company in Columbia.
 The kids were getting a ton of social interaction and my son's social development accelerated significantly.

 After six long months of searching, we ended up buying a home here (you can hear more about our experience here).